After I eat something sweet, I crave something salty.

-- Pour the apple sauce over the cranberries and bring to a boil.
+- Pour the apple juice over the cranberries and bring to a boil.

 - Turn the heat to low and simmer until the cranberries have broken and become soft, and the liquid has thickened.
 This should take about 15 minutes.